huggingface/transformers/docs/source/model_doc/luke.rst

 - This implementation is the same as :class:`~transformers.RobertaModel` with the addition of entity embeddings as well as an entity-aware self-attention mechanism, which improves performance on tasks involving reasoning about entities.
-- LUKE adds :obj:`entity_ids`, :obj:`entity_attention_mask`, :obj:`entity_token_type_ids` and
+- LUKE treats entities as input tokens; therefore, it takes :obj:`entity_ids`, :obj:`entity_attention_mask`, :obj:`entity_token_type_ids` and :obj:`entity_position_ids` as extra input.
-  :obj:`entity_position_ids` as extra input to the model.
-Input entities can be special entities (e.g., [MASK]) or Wikipedia entities (e.g., New York City).
 You can obtain those using :class:`~transformers.LukeTokenizer`.
-- There are two main use cases:
+- :class:`~transformers.LukeTokenizer` takes :obj:`entities` and :obj:`entity_spans` (character-based start and end
+  positions of the entities in the input text) as extra input. :obj:`entities` typically consist of [MASK] entities or Wikipedia entities.
+The brief description when inputting these entities are as follows:

-  - **Inputting the special [MASK] entities to compute entity representations**: The [MASK] special entity is used to mask entities to be predicted during pretraining.
+  - *Inputting [MASK] entities to compute entity representations*: The [MASK] entity is used to mask entities to be predicted during pretraining.
 When LUKE receives the [MASK] entity, it tries to predict the original entity by gathering the information about the entity from the input text.
-Therefore, the [MASK] entity can be used as input tokens when addressing downstream tasks involving entities such as entity typing, relation classification, and named entity recognition.
+Therefore, the [MASK] entity can be used to address downstream tasks requiring the information of entities in text such as entity typing, relation classification, and named entity recognition.
-  - **Inputting Wikipedia entities to compute knowledge-enhanced representations**: LUKE stores the detailed information regarding Wikipedia entities in its entity embedding.
-By using Wikipedia entities as input tokens, LUKE outputs representations enriched by the information stored in the embeddings of these entities.
-This is effective for tasks requiring real-world knowledge, such as question answering.
+  - *Inputting Wikipedia entities to compute knowledge-enhanced token representations*: LUKE learns rich information (or knowledge) about Wikipedia entities during pretraining and stores the information in its entity embedding.
+    By using Wikipedia entities as input tokens, LUKE outputs token representations enriched by the information stored in the embeddings of these entities.
+This is particularly effective for tasks requiring real-world knowledge, such as question answering.

-- There are three head models for the former use case:
+- There are three head models for the former use case.

   - :class:`~transformers.LukeForEntityClassification`, for tasks to classify a single entity in an input text such as entity typing, e.g. the `Open Entity dataset <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>`__.